risingwavelabs/risingwave-docs-legacy/docs/transform/overview.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/transform-overview/" />
 </head>

+## Performing Data Transformation

-Data transformation is a critical process in converting raw data into valuable insights.
+Data transformation is a crucial step in converting raw data into valuable insights.
 It involves applying various operations such as filtering, aggregating, and joining data to derive meaningful information.
-The "Transform & query data" part will dive into the techniques used in the process of transforming and querying data.
-Before that, here is a simple introduction to data transformation for you.
+In the upcoming section, we will delve into the techniques used in the process of transforming and querying data.
+But first, let's provide you with a simple introduction to data transformation.

-## How transformation is performed
+## How Transformation is Performed

- Data transformation is performed normally via a materialized view, but can also be done via a sink.
-Let's understand how transformation logic is expressed with materialized views.
+Normally, data transformation is accomplished through the use of materialized views, although it can also be done via a sink.
+Let's focus on how transformation logic is expressed using materialized views.

- First, assume we have a `sales_data` table, which saves information about product ID (`product_id`) and product sales amount (`sales_amount`).
+To illustrate, let's consider a hypothetical scenario where we have a table called `sales_data`.
+This table stores information about product IDs (`product_id`) and their corresponding sales amounts (`sales_amount`).

 ```sql title="sales_data"
 product_id | sales_amount